RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 	  Plotly.react('myDiv', data, layout);
 	};
 ```
-The final part of code needed it so specify how oftern you would like to refresh the plot, using the function *setInterval*,
+The final part of code needed it so specify how oftern to refresh the plot, using the function *setInterval*,
 in this case every 4 s (4000 ms).

 ```javascript